sizzzy/Silk-Corp-Guide/research/meetings/star_franchise model.md

 ```

-# Assist
+## Assist
 - [x] Check out the OneNote Notebook for SILK Corp to see the existing Table of Contents
 - [x] Research on Joorney Sites for helpful contents
 - [x] Create Table of Contents and find any research in the "research" folder in the gh-pages branch.
 - [x] Have it approved by an executive.
 - [x] Change I to Integrity
 - [x] Change K to Knowledge
-- [ ] In the Narrative, talk about all SILK Values in the YACHT. like talk about the SILK in Yoga, SILK in arts and for Cafe, Home, and Tech
+- [ ] In the Narrative, talk about all SILK Values in the YACHT.
+For example, talk about the SILK in Yoga, SILK in arts and for Cafe, for Home, and for Tech.
 - [ ] Research what goes to the YACHT (Services) and the SILK Life (values) if it's empty.
 - [x] Mission is general SILK Life, then there's SILK Women but include how children or toddlers can help or live the SILK Life with their family.
 - [ ] Include the history of  SILK Road but revitalize the concept by bringing tech, innovation, remote/digital trade in that road; digital SILK Road can be wherever in the world.
 Bring work tko locals through the digital SILK Road; Check that UN or China plans in revitalizing the road
 - [ ] Add statistics in services about women to work in "Halal" or biblical work
-- [ ] In the Scholarship, to open a franchise, women run real estates or culinary arts etch, in the  SILK Department.
+- [ ] In the Scholarship, to open a franchise, women run real estates or culinary arts etc., in the  SILK Department.
 - [ ] In the Professional Experience, the franchisee should exhibit SILK values
-- [ ] In the SERVICES, include children too in the narrative.
+- [ ] In the SERVICES, include children in the narrative.

-Other Notes:
+Other notes that would assist in the writing of the narrative:

 - [ ] Each women brings different trades because of different culture and upbringing, and they network with each other to see what trade the other has to help her with her projects
 - [ ] Note what SILK is; woven from smaller fibers, a strong fiber, mission to empower women to help their husbands and the society she is living in through the  SILK Life (Values) and SILK YACHT (Services)